0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 **WARNING**: text written in capital letters needs to be replaced with real values.

-# Create the main certificate first

-Before you start working with the OpenVPN, you have to generate the main SSL certificate that will be used to sign all the subsequent certificats for the individual users.
-This process will take few minutes depending on the instance type.
-Be patient.

-Start the cert generation with the following command:

-`sudo bash /opt/0x4447/openvpn/ov_generate_server_certs.sh`

 # User Management

 ## How to create a OpenVPN user